7th May, 2021 @ 9:00 am

 Day 1, 7 May

-A full day workshop, hosted by the AISSA and presented by external psychologists Kerry Burke and Lisa Chisholm, will explore student behaviour through a developmental lens.
+A full day workshop, hosted by the AISSA and presented by psychologists Kerry Burke and Lisa Chisholm, will explore student behaviour through a developmental lens.
 The workshop will focus on:

 - social and emotional development, particularly in school-age years

 - effects of trauma and adverse life events

 - supportive classroom practice and strategies for both typically developing students and those requiring additional supports.